okta/okta-sdk-dotnet/docs/UserApi.md

 <a name="deletelinkedobjectforuser"></a>
 # **DeleteLinkedObjectForUser**
-> void DeleteLinkedObjectForUser (string userId, string relationshipName)
+> void DeleteLinkedObjectForUser (string userIdOrLogin, string relationshipName)

 Delete a Linked Object